 Can conures eat peanut butter?

-Peanut butter often has high levels of salt, fat and sugar.
-In addition, the sticky nature of peanut butter can be problematic for the smaller beaks of conures.
+Peanut butter often has high levels of salt, fat, and sugar.
+Also, the sticky nature of peanut butter can be problematic for the smaller beaks of conures.
 It is recommended that you avoid giving your conure peanut butter.

 Can conures eat watermelon?